Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

 Read the [Submitting changes part of the Nixpkgs Contributors Guide](https://nixos.org/nixpkgs/manual/#chap-submitting-changes).
 Basically, you have now to create a pull request to have it reviewed and merged into the master branch of the nixpkgs repository.
 Of course, the previous work has to be made into a local branch of your nixpkgs clone.

+>    Summary
+>
+> In this section, we created another package, this time by including it into a local copy of the nixpkgs distribution.
+We learned how to import files into the store and getting the corresponding hash with the useful command ```nix-prefetch-url```.
+Further reading of the Nixpkgs contributors guide is necessary to learn more in details how to submit your changes.

 ## Annexe: Tips